-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 And yes, Platt wore the cuff links she gave him in high school that night.

-Ben, in turn, was by Beanie's side when Booksmart premiered last spring at Austin's SXSW Festival, including while she was getting ready for her big night.
+Ben, in turn, was by Beanie's side when Booksmart premiered at the 2019 SXSW Festival in Austin, including while she was getting ready for her big night.

-Asked if she and Platt—who also just released his debut album, Sing to Me Instead—used to get up to shenanigans akin to what Molly and Amy get up to in the movie, Feldstein told Extra at the premiere, "I wouldn't say we're a rowdy type.
+Asked if she and Platt used to get up to shenanigans akin to what Molly and Amy get up to in the movie, Feldstein told Extra at the premiere, "I wouldn't say we're a rowdy type.
 We're more of, like, a pajamas-and-Thai-food type."

 Gregory Pace/Shutterstock